RaayaBw/bw-api-docs/docs/Outputs-Export/Outputs.md

 ## Exporting a 3D Object

 ### Code Snippet
 The code snippet below shows how to export the current garment as a 3D object .
-The export 3D object function receives a JSON file (as a string) that contains all the exported information.
-For more information, refer to: app installation folder\Resources\schema\v3\export_3d_object.json.
+The export 3D object function receives a JSON file (as a string) that contains all the exported information. <br>
+For more information, refer to the <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v3.3/render/export_3d_object.json" target="_blank">schema</a>.
 <br/>
 <!--DOCUSAURUS_CODE_TABS-->